inasafe/inasafe-doc/docs/source/training/beginner/osm/108-getting-osm-data.rst

    format, click on :guilabel:`indonesia-latest.shp.zip` and the file will be downloaded.
-Several file formats are available - shapefiles are a popular GIS format which contain several different files with point, line, and polygon data.
+Several file formats are available - shapefiles are a popular GIS format which contain several different files with point, line and polygon data.

 The website indicates the most recent time that the data was updated.
 Note that the server usually updates the data once every 24 hours,